Liver Magnetic Resonance Elastography (MRE)

 Liver elastography is a specialized type of MRI which uses vibrations through your skin to create a visual representation of liver stiffness, also called an elastogram.
 This exam can help you and your doctor:

-• Detect and assess how severe your liver disease may be
+• Detect and assess the severity of liver disease

 • Guide treatment decisions